digi-Borg/M20-Solidity_Smart_Contracts/README.md

-# M20-Solidit_Smart_Contracts
+# M20-Solidity_Smart_Contracts

 ![M20Title](./Images/M20Title_2022-07-30231559.png)

 *"Developing a Smart Contract in 'Solidity' for a FinTech startup company using the Ethereum-compatible block chain for transactions that connects counterparty financial institutions."*

+---
 ## Background

 This fintech startup company has recently hired a team to build smart contracts to automate many of the institutions’ financial processes and features, such as hosting joint savings accounts.
 The team intends to be the pioneer of the finance industry with its own cross-border Ethereum-compatible blockchain that connects financial institutions.

-To automate the creation of joint savings accounts, implementation of a Solidity smart contract is constructed that accepts two user addresses.
+To automate the creation of joint savings accounts, the implementation of a Solidity smart contract is constructed to accept two user addresses.
 These addresses will be able to control a joint savings account.
 The smart contract will use ether management functions to implement a financial institution’s requirements for providing the features of the joint savings account.
 These features will consist of the ability to deposit and withdraw funds from the account.

 ---
 #
 ## Evaluation Results